Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Summary and Future Work

 \section{Summary and Future Work}

-We have applied for the first time orbit-averaged star cluster models to study the formation of tidal tails and stellar streams from globular clusters (GCs).
-Specifically, we use \texttt{CMC}---a state-of-the-art, publicly-available implementation of the \cite{Henon1971a,Henon1971b} Monte Carlo method.
-Though this method assumes spatial spherical symmetry in its \textit{collisional} dynamics, we show that approximating unbound potential escapers (PEs) collisionessly enables formation of asymmetric tidal phenomena such as tidal tails with unprecedented detail.
-The benefits of the Monte Carlo method are that it is several orders of magnitude faster and more computationally efficient than the direct $N$-body method for GCs of typical size and density, making it far better suited to large-parameter-space modeling of tidal tails and stellar streams from GCs---an essential feature due to the vast array of parameters that significantly impact stream morphology.
-While even faster but more approximate stream-generators are possible \citep[e.g., \texttt{corespray};][]{Grondin2023}, \texttt{CMC} can generate streams with the advantages of a full cluster-modeling code, including highly accurate detail on escape times, velocity distributions, stellar populations (including observability in \texttt{Gaia} magnitude bands, though unused for this work), and much more flexibility in accurate handling of the stream progenitor.
-In particular \texttt{CMC} may be ideal for rapid but reliable exploration of tidal tails from large grids of non-standard GCs, such as those with atypical stellar initial mass functions, extreme density, unusual binary fractions, or intermediate-mass BHs (Weatherford et al. 2024, in preparation).
+We have applied for the first time orbit-averaged star cluster models to study the formation of tidal tails and stellar streams from GCs.
+Specifically, we use \texttt{CMC}---a state-of-the-art, publicly-available implementation of the \cite{Henon1971a, Henon1971b} Monte Carlo method.
+Though this method assumes spatial spherical symmetry in its \textit{collisional} dynamics, we show that treating energetically unbound bodies (potential escapers; PEs) as collisionless enables formation in post-processing of asymmetric tidal phenomena such as tidal tails with exquisite detail.
+The benefits of the H\'{e}non method are that it is much faster than direct summation $N$-body methods for GCs of typical $N$ and density, making it far better suited to large-parameter-space modeling of tidal tails and stellar streams from GCs---an essential feature due to the vast array of considerations internal and external to the GC relevant to stream properties.
+While even faster but more approximate stream simulation is possible via common particle-spray techniques, \texttt{CMC} can generate streams with many of the advantages of a full GC-modeling code.
+These include highly accurate detail on time of escape, escaper kinematics, and details on streams' internal populations (e.g., masses, star types, binary properties, etc.). \texttt{CMC} may be especially ideal for rapid but reliable exploration of tidal tails from large grids of non-standard GCs, such as those with atypical stellar IMFs, extreme density, unusual binary fractions, or intermediate-mass BHs (work in progress).
+Key limitations are that the H\'{e}non method's assumptions of evolution on the relaxation timescale, virial equilibirum, and high $N\gtrsim10^5$ (for realistically broad stellar IMFs), make it unsuited for modeling tidal shocking or the final stage of GC dissolution.
+Yet as discussed in Section~\ref{S:discussion}, further refinements can allow the H\'{e}non method to simulate streams from GCs on non-circular orbits, even in an evolving, highly substructured external potential.